Databases-Berea-SP25/T2-Entity-Relationship-Diagramming/README.md

 ### Two Lines Between CUSTOMER and PLAN

-**Why are there two lines between CUSTOMER and PLAN?
+**c.
+Why are there two lines between CUSTOMER and PLAN?
 Explain why, and what you think the two lines mean.**

 Put your answer here

 ### Translating the Diagram into Words

-**Attempt to translate the above diagram into words.
+**d.
+Attempt to translate the above diagram into words.
 Write a list of bullet points with English descriptions of each entity and how it relates to other entities.**

 - A **CUSTOMER** can be responsible for many mobile phone **PLANS**, but may be responsible for no plans.
 - **[Add here]**